tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The opaque value contains the
-Diffie-Hellman public value (Y = g^X mod p) for the specified group (see {{RFC7919}} for group definitions) encoded as a big-endian integer, padded with zeros to the size of p in bytes.
+Diffie-Hellman public value (Y = g^X mod p) for the specified group (see {{RFC7919}} for group definitions) encoded as a big-endian integer and padded with zeros to the size of p in bytes.

 Note: For a given Diffie-Hellman group, the padding results in all public keys